Naina (actress): Career

-Naina worked as a model in many commercials and advertisements during 1980s on PTV later she would also do dance performance at certain events because of which she would earn a lot and she also used to do dancing roles in films.
+Naina worked as a model in many commercials and advertisements during the 1980s on the PTV.
+Later she would also do dance performances at certain events because of which she would earn a lot.
+She also used to do dancing roles in films.

-Later she got interested in acting and chose to leave dancing and then in 1990 she joined the first private channel Network Television Marketing and would appear in commercials for NTM.
+Later she got interested in acting and chose to quit dancing and in 1990 joined Pakistan's first private TV channel Network Television Marketing and would appear in commercials for NTM.

 In 1993, F.H.
 Qureshi told Naina to audition for Dasht, a new drama he was directing.
 After she auditioned, she was approved by Abid Ali and officially cast.
 She portrayed Hani, who is in love with Shams Shah (portrayed by Abid Ali), but the two face problems when they marry.
 The serial was a super-hit and won many accolades.

 In 1994 she appeared in PTV's family drama Sadran, in which she portrayed the role of a working-class girl.
 Later in 1994 she was invited by Tariq Aziz at his show Nilaam Ghar and she sanged a song on his request.
 Then in 1995 she appeared in show Hip Hip Hurray Season 1 on STN the show was hosted by Umer Shareef in which she got an award.
 Also in 1995, she was cast in the drama Red Card, which aired on STN.
 She portrayed Almas, a dancer who falls in love with a businessman, but the couple are unable to be together because of Almas's background.

 In 1996 she appeared in season 2 of Hip Hip Hurray.
 She received an award for her performance from Umer Shareef.